Frequently asked questions

 3. How do I demonstrate capacity to deliver a finished work?

-The support letter should be written by someone who knows you well, and who can vouch for your commitment to writing – and your ability to deliver the required work on your manuscript during the timeframe of The Next Chapter.
-It could be an employer, an educator, or a relative or friend, but make sure it’s someone who has witnessed your work habits and practices.
+The support letter should be written by someone who knows you well, and who can vouch for your commitment to writing – and your ability to complete your manuscript during the timeframe of The Next Chapter.
+It could be an employer, an educator, a member of your writers’ group, or a relative or friend, but make sure it’s someone who has witnessed your work habits and practices.

 In addition, the fact that you can submit a work sample that meets the word count requirement suggests you’re the right person to apply.